Piracy in the Caribbean: Charles Vane

 Charles Vane, like many early 18th-century pirates, operated out of Nassau in the Bahamas.
 He was the only pirate captain to resist Woodes Rogers when Rogers asserted his governorship over Nassau in 1718, attacking Rogers' squadron with a fire ship and shooting his way out of the harbor rather than accept the new governor's royal pardon.
-Vane's quartermaster was Calico Jack Rackham, who deposed Vane from the captaincy.
+Vane was eventually deposed from the captaincy by his quartermaster.
 Vane started a new pirate crew, but he was captured and hanged in Jamaica in 1721.

 Edward Low

-Edward – or Ned – Low was notorious as one of the most brutal and vicious pirates.
+Edward—or Ned—Low was notorious as one of the most brutal and vicious pirates.
 Originally from London, he started as a lieutenant to George Lowther, before striking out on his own.
 His career as a pirate lasted just three years, during which he captured over 100 ships, and he and his crew murdered, tortured and maimed hundreds of people.
 After his own crew mutinied in 1724 when Low murdered a sleeping subordinate, he was rescued by a French vessel who hanged him on Martinique island.

 Anne Bonny and Mary Read

-Anne Bonny and Mary Read were infamous female pirates of the 18th century; both spent their brief sea-roving careers under the command of Calico Jack Rackham.
-They were also known to have been associated with other well known pirates: Blackbeard, William Kidd, Bartholomew Sharp, and Bartholomew Roberts.
-They are noted chiefly for their sex, highly unusual for pirates, which helped to sensationalize their 1720 October trial in Jamaica.
-They gained further notoriety for their ruthlessness—they are known to have spoken in favor of murdering witnesses in the crew's counsels—and for fighting the intruders of Rackham's vessel while he and his crew members were drunk and hiding under the deck.
-The capstone to their legend is that all the crew including Rackham, Anne and Mary were tried in a Spanish town close to Port Royal.
-Rackham and his crew were hanged, but when the judge sentenced Anne and Mary to death he asked if they had anything to say.
-"Milord, we plead our bellies", meaning they asserted they were pregnant.
-The judge immediately postponed their death sentence because no English court had the authority to kill an unborn child.
-Read died in prison of fever before the birth of the child.
-There is no record of Anne being executed and it was rumored her wealthy father had paid a ransom and took her home; other accounts of what happened to her include that she returned to piracy or became a nun.
+Anne Bonny and Mary Read were female pirates of the 18th century; both spent their brief sea-roving careers under the command of John Rackham.
+They are noted chiefly for their sex, highly unusual for pirates.
+Their careers were both short, lasting only 61 days in 1720.
+After being captured following a brief fight with former privateer Jonathan Barnet, Rackham, Bonny, Read and the rest of the crew were tried in Spanish Town Jamaica.
+Rackham and his crew were hanged, but when governor Nicholas Lawes sentenced Bonny and Read to death, they plead their bellies, meaning they were pregnant.
+Lawes immediately postponed their death sentence because no English court had the authority to kill an unborn child.
+Read died in prison around April 1721.
+There is no record of Anne being executed.
+She likely died in Jamaica in 1733.